-How to know the Font used in an image?
+How To Know the Font Used in an Image?

 Many a times we happen to see a beautiful images with eye catching fonts.
-We also try to imitate it in our own way but the similar font is really hard to find.
+We also try to imitate them in our own way, but the similar font is really hard to find.
 This can be easy if we know the name of that font.
-So, here’s an web service which allows to do so.
-Yes, by uploading image, we can know the font used in it.
+Once we know the name of the used font in the image, we can easy download it just by a simple Google search.

 Most image formats (GIF, JPG,BMP, TIFF) are supported.
 Letters to the ideal height for best result is approximately 100 pixels.
 Try to get horizontal text design for best and effective results.